 Your joints don't exist all by themselves — they're dependent on a variety of tissue to stay healthy and strong, including muscles that help support them.
 Also, if you move your body on a regular basis, you'll increase your flexibility, and it can cut down on the wear and tear on the cartilage within each joint that can result in osteoarthritis, which is painful and can be debilitating.

-Healthy joints allow you to stay active, which helps you continue to partake in your favorite sports and special hobbies and activities.
+Healthy joints allow you to stay active, and can decrease chances of common injuries such as runner's knee, which helps you continue to partake in your favorite sports and special hobbies and activities.
 Exercise should be a fundamental component of your health-care routine, but there are a few important things to keep in mind as you exercise.

 Safe Exercise Tips